On the functoriality of marked families: Marked bases

+We emphasize that the assumption of the head term to be monic is significant only if the ring of coefficients $A$ is not a field.
+Indeed, if $A$ is a field (as done in \cite{CioffiRoggero,BCLR}), a set of marked polynomials can always be modified in a set of monic marked polynomials.

-Notice that if $(F_J)$ is a $J$-marked basis, then the scheme $\Proj A[\xx]/(F_J)$ is $A$-flat as the $A$-module $A[\xx]/{}_A(F_J)$ is free.
-Hence, the ideal ${}_A(F_J)$ generated by a $J$-marked basis $F_J$ has the same Hilbert polynomial as the monomial ideal $J$, so that $J$ and ${}_A(F_J)$ define schemes corresponding to closed points of the same Hilbert scheme.
-Hence, it is interesting to find theoretical conditions and effective procedures in order to state whether a marked set is a marked basis.
+If $(F_J)$ is a $J$-marked basis, then the scheme $\Proj A[\xx]/(F_J)$ is $A$-flat because the $A$-module $A[\xx]/{}_A(F_J)$ is free.
+The ideal ${}_A(F_J)$ generated by a $J$-marked basis $F_J$ has the same Hilbert polynomial as the monomial ideal $J$, so that $J$ and ${}_A(F_J)$ define schemes corresponding to closed points of the same Hilbert scheme.
+Therefore, it is interesting to find theoretical conditions and effective procedures in order to state whether a marked set is a marked basis.